HackaIran/HOPE-license-adviser/README.md

 Other usages:

-For getting info of a certail prperty:
+For getting info of a certain property:

 ```javascript
 const LicenseAdvicer = require('hope-license-adviser');